Man standing in a green field looking off to a mountain in the distance

 • Learnings are shared back with the community

-The initial program had a global focus, however, after much consideration from recommendations of former fellows, partners, advisors, and others, the program was adapted into three regional areas – North America, Amazonia, and Pasifika.
+The initial program had a global focus, however, after much consideration from recommendations of former fellows, partners, advisors, and others, the program was adapted into three regional areas – North America, Amazonia, and Pasifik.

 Learn more about the Leadership Fellows below.